AstreusCoding/lol-account-manager/README.md

 Then run tests by typing tox into your preferred console.
 ## TODO

-* Add a way to add accounts to the database through gui and cli.
+* Add a way to add accounts to the database through gui.
-* Add a way to remove accounts from the database through gui and cli.
+* Add a way to remove accounts from the database through gui.
-* Add a way to update accounts in the database through gui and cli.
+* Add a way to update accounts in the database through gui.
-* Add a way to view accounts in the database through gui and cli.
+* Add a way to view accounts in the database through gui.
-* Add a way to view the data of accounts through gui and cli.
+* Add a way to view the data of accounts through gui.
 * Fix gui user interface.
-* Fix cli interface.
 * Add riot api support.
 * Write tests.
 * Write setup tutorial.